Learn to recognize when the insurance adjuster is negotiating your personal injury claim in bad faith, and what you can do about it.

 If the insurance company continues to act in bad faith, you can file a complaint with your state insurance department.
 Once you file a written complaint, they will start an investigation.

-Some states have special administrative procedures to allow third-party complaints of bad faith against insurance companies, even when litigation is limited to policyholders.
+Some states have special administrative procedures to allow third-party bad faith cases against insurance companies, even when litigation is limited to policyholders.

 Your state’s insurance department can help you sort out what qualifies as bad faith.
 If their investigation reveals evidence of bad faith, the state can levy fines against the company and take other punitive actions.